MysticalSquirrel/Tabletop-RPG-Content/docs/TableTop/Custom Systems/One More Quest/Adventurer Sheet - Information.md

   - You can find an experience chart at the bottom of this page.
 - **Epic Experience**:
   - Your epic experience resets to 0 when you gain an epic level;
-  - This is your progressions since your last mastery milestone in your class.
+  - This is your progression from your last mastery milestone in your main class.

 ## **Multi-classing:**
 You are allowed to multi-class into any number of classes as long as you meet their requirements.